-Brooklyn Dance Classes for Kids: 12 Studios for Ballet, Tap and Other Dance Lessons
+Brooklyn Dance Classes for Kids: Ballet, Tap & More Lessons

 My daughter is constantly putting on tap routines after dinner and showing off her latest moves for anyone who makes eye contact on the subway.
 So dance classes are something my family knows a lot about.
 When we moved to Brooklyn last fall, the thought of trekking into Manhattan for dance lessons seemed daunting.
 But after a little research, I found that we wouldn't need to leave the borough to find quality dance schools.

 While we ended up going with a studio near our Bay Ridge home, there are plenty of fantastic options to choose from in Brooklyn.
 Bonus: The schools tend to be fairly reasonable in terms of price (especially when compared to Manhattan) but many also set aside money for financial aid, so it's worth inquiring about scholarships and sliding-scale tuition.
 Here are 11 great Brooklyn dance schools that offer classes for kids and teens who are serious about ballet, tap, modern and other dance styles.